Game day readiness: Be their #1 draft pick after the oral interview

 Think of your big initial fire department interview as game day.
 What’s your strategy?
 Have you practiced enough?
 How did you practice?
 How will you suit up and meet the opposing team?
 Who knows, if you’re smart about your preparation, you may find yourself the department’s No. 1 draft pick.

 Whether you choose to absorb the tips below or come up with your own set, just make sure you develop some sort of playbook – and stick to it.
 But what exactly do we mean by a playbook?

 The playbook is a checklist to make sure you stay focused before, during and after the interview.
 Use your playbook to remind you of the key facts and references to assist you along the way.
 Having a playbook will help you gain confidence and feel more prepared.
-[At the end of this article, download a copy of our oral interview tips to keep with you and share with others in the job search process.]
+[Complete the form on this page to download a copy of our oral interview tips to keep with you and share with others in the job search process.]